Deardorff's Glossary of International Economics

 International Centre for Settlement of Investment Disputes One of the five institutions that comprise the World Bank Group, ICSID provides facilities for the settlement - by conciliation or arbitration - of investment disputes between foreign investors and their host countries.

-International Cocoa Organization An intergovernmental organization set up in 1973 to administer the International Cocoa Agreement, the most recent version of which was negotiated in 2001.
+International Cocoa Organization An intergovernmental organization set up in 1973 to administer the International Cocoa Agreement, the most recent (as of February 2024) version of which, the 7th, was negotiated in 2010 and came into force in October 2012.
 See international commodity agreement.

 International Coffee Organization An intergovernmental organization set up in 1963 that administers the International Coffee Agreement.
+As of February 2024, the latest agreement entered into force in 2007.
 See international commodity agreement.

 International commodity agreement An agreement among producing and consuming countries to improve the functioning of the global market for a commodity.
 May be administrative, providing information, or economic, influencing world price, usually using a buffer stock to stabilize it.
 ICAs are overseen by UNCTAD.